 After this terrifying experience, it really began to sink in for us that while our trailer felt like a home, we were actually living in a vehicle.
 We still felt fairly safe knowing that our Airstream was more difficult to break into than other trailers, and if anything this put the Airstream through an interesting safety test, but the reality of what could've happened that night gave us a lot to consider about staying safe while living in an RV.
 Since this incident we have taken several more self-defense and safety measures.

 The time a tree almost fell on our trailer:

 Earlier in March of 2018, A powerful windstorm brought down a giant Douglas fir tree which landed right next to our trailer while we were home.
 This was caused by the seven acres of forest being cleared next to us, so this tree was exposed to high winds it was never meant to endure.
-This was the second major close call to happen to us in that spot, the first being the meth head break in, and we didn't want to wait around for the third strike.
+This was the second major close call to happen to us in that spot, and we didn't want to wait around for the third strike.

 While we wanted to keep the trailer, we didn't have anywhere else we could park it.
 The land we purchased last summer doesn't have a septic or running water yet, so we couldn't take it out there, and all of the RV parks in our area aside from the one we were staying at would be a very far drive from Anthony's work.
 This is why we made the sudden decision to move out and sell our trailer.

 For the full story check out my post here.

 What We Loved about Living in the Airstream: